-Bardsey Island, with an area of just over one-half of a square mile, lies just over two miles off the tip of the Llŷn Peninsula in the Irish Sea.
+Bardsey Island, with an area of just over one-half of a square mile, lies a little over two miles off the tip of the Llŷn Peninsula in the Irish Sea.
+In 1979 it was purchased by the Bardsey Island Trust and in 1986 the island was declared a National Nature Reserve.
 Bardsey Bird & Field Observatory was founded in 1953 by members of the West Midland Bird Club, the West Wales Field Society and some local enthusiasts.
 It has made its home in the 19th Century Cristin House.

 Early on Wednesday, 11th September 1957, R. Moss and R. Stjernstedt had brief views of a bird that resembled a large, bright male Greenfinch on Bardsey.
 It dived in to dense cover becoming lost to view before they could get anything on it.
 Fortunately it was caught by J.D.
-Gray later the same day in the island's 'Lane' Helgoland Trap and was provisionally identified as a Summer Tanager, which was confirmed when it was compared (in the hand) to a male specimen of the species that was kindly sent to Bardsey on loan from the City of Liverpool Public Museum by R. Wag-staffe.
+Gray later the same day in the island's 'Lane' Helgoland Trap and was provisionally identified as a Summer Tanager, a species that breeds across much of the southern United States.
+This was confirmed when it was compared (in the hand) to a male specimen of the species that was kindly sent to Bardsey on loan from the City of Liverpool Public Museum by R. Wagstaffe.

 During its 15 day residence on the island it spent most of the time in an area of bramble, gorse, small willows and plum trees.
 Left to its own devices it would sit out in the open in an upright shrike-like manner, but if disturbed it would dive back in to cover pronto.
 It mostly fed on Blackberries but one time was seen to take a small fly in the air in the manner of a shrike.
 The bird was trapped again on the 15th and 20th September and was found to have put on weight during those dates going from an initial 24.6 to 36.7 grams.
+All three subsequent WP records have occurred on Corvo in the Azores.